dtamayo/reboundx/doc/index.rst

 REBOUNDx (eXtras) allows you to easily incorporate additional physics into your REBOUND simulations.
 All the computationally expensive parts of the code are written in C, so that the code will run much faster than if you define your own custom ``additional_forces`` functions in Python.

-So far we include:

-* General relativity corrections
-* Semimajor axis and eccentricity damping, implemented as forces
-* Direct modifications to particles' orbital elements after each timestep
-* Radiation Forces

 It provides a general and easily extendable framework for including other effects, so please contact me (tamayo.daniel@gmail.com) if you'd like to work on a new modification and I can help you incorporate it (or even better send me a pull request!)